-The best Black Friday fashion and jewellery deals we can expect for 2021
+The best early Black Friday fashion deals happening right now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday clothing and fashion deals 2021: When does the sale start and what discounts can we expect?
+Black Friday clothing deals 2021: Best fashion offers from Asos, Nike, The North Face and more

-There’s no better time to refresh your wardrobe and save at Asos, Nike, Zara, H&M and more
+With Ugg, All Saints, Liberty, Mango and more dropping their early sales, there’s no better time to refresh your wardrobe

-With November here, the countdown to Black Friday is ramping up and there’s no better time to save across tech, fashion, toys, home appliances, beauty and plenty more.
+With just one day to go, the countdown to Black Friday is nearing its end and there’s no better time to save across tech, fashion, toys, home appliances, beauty and plenty more.
 The biggest shopping event of the year sees all our favourite retailers slashing prices, from Amazon, Argos and Very to Currys PC World and John Lewis & Partners.

-What began as a one-day in-store event in the US to mark the beginning of the Christmas shopping season has now travelled across the Atlantic, becoming a weekend-long bonanza that concludes on Cyber Monday.
-Amazon was the first to bring Black Friday to the UK in 2010, with other retailers soon following suit.
+Boots and Superdrug were some of the first to launch their early Black Friday beauty sales, while AO has already dropped its home appliance offers.
+Very soon followed suit and now, Amazon, La Redoute, Asos, Calvin Klein, John Lewis, Liberty, Mango and plenty more have dropped their early deals – so we’ve found the best fashion and clothing discounts to snap up right now.

 While Black Friday often seems to be dominated by impressive savings on big-ticket tech products – from Apple AirPods to TVs – the event also sees stellar discounts across fashion and jewellery.
 Last year, participating labels and retailers included Asos, Zalando, Veja, H&M, Missoma, Rixo and many more.

-As such, we’re expecting big things from the 2021 sale and IndyBest will be on hand throughout to curate a selection of the best savings and deals across the weekend – from accessories and shoes to outerwear and underwear.
+As such, we’re expecting big things from the 2021 sale and IndyBest will be on hand throughout the event to curate a selection of the best savings and deals across the weekend – from accessories and shoes to outerwear and underwear.

-Whether you’re after a Christmas Day outfit, a present for a loved one, workwear for the return to the office or a new winter wardrobe, you’re in the right place to get a bargain.
-Here, we’ve detailed everything you need to know about the mammoth event, including what deals to expect and advice on how to navigate the sale.

 Read more: